×

 When we asked people why foreigners move to Mazatlan, they responded:

 "Mazatlan in Mexico offers a great combination of city and beach life that is attractive to many expats.
 The city’s bustling culture and lively nightlife makes it an ideal place to live.
 There are a variety of activities, restaurants, and attractions to experience in Mazatlan.
 The warm climate and stunning views of the ocean make the city an attractive place to live.
-Additionally, lower cost of living compared to other countries is attractive to expats who are looking to move abroad and enjoy a more affordable lifestyle," said an expat in Mazatlan.
+Additionally, lower cost of living compared to other countries is attractive to expats who are looking to move abroad and enjoy a more affordable lifestyle," remarked one expat in Mazatlan.

 About the Author